 By translating AJAX requests on the php side of things, we didn’t have to have two parsers (both php and js).
 So more code reuse, less complexity and hopefully less bugs.

-So this is it.
+This pretty much sums it up.
 TranslatePress was designed from the get go to allow you to translate everything from the same simple interface.
 AJAX translation was a big item on our todo list and we’re really happy how it turned out.
 So start translating those AJAX driven interfaces today.

 Keep in touch!